na-na-hi/renget/archive/NG_CharCard.md

 * Use it in the intro: Should be obvious.
 For the above example: ``Oh-em-gee, like, hiiii!
 Are you {{user}}?
 I'm {{char}}!!!
 Are you, like, ready to have, like, the most epic day ever?``

+* Description writing style: This one's sort of interesting: If you write the {{char}} description using the voice you want {{char}} to have, it will be pretty consistent with its responses back.
+Examples:
-* Definition writing style: This one's sort of interesting.
-The definition is written IN ALL CAPS, and so the {{char}} tends to respond IN ALL CAPS.
+	* ANGRY ALL CAPS: Definition is written IN ALL CAPS, and so the {{char}} tends to respond IN ALL CAPS.
 I think the ALL CAPS even influences the bot's personality a bit: https://www.chub.ai/characters/ratlover/a-fucking-skeleton
+	* Valley Girl: Definition was written in Valley Girl speak, and card is very consistent using that speech pattern in responses: https://www.chub.ai/characters/NG/bambi-california-transplant
-My takeaway here is that the way you write the card definition, itself, will influence how the {{char}} responds.
+	* The takeaway is that the way you write the card definition, itself, influences how the {{char}} responds.
 If you write cards in prose, consider feeding it back through ChatGPT and asking it to change the tone of the prose to how you want the {{char}} to respond.
+Looking over the console log, it should be obvious why this helps: The {{char}} Description is a massive bit of text that is *always* included in the context.

 * Provide example dialog: Example dialog is important and often overlooked (I usually don't provide it) but can strongly influence behavior.
 If your character speaks like a valley girl, inserting a few examples of that speech will reinforce it.
 ChatGPT is really good at generating this dialog... give it what you want to say and have it re-write it in the accent you want.